auroat/spring-cron-algo/README.md

 ## How to start it/what's in it
 It's a Spring Boot application having an hourly cron job and a V0.1 of the Wenofamer algorithm.
-You can start it as a usual Spring Boot Application.
+You can start it as a usual Spring Boot application.

 By the way, it also has tests for the V0.1 Wenofamer algorithm ;)